How Homophobia Hurts us All

 By Warren J. Blumenfeld, Homophobia: How We All Pay the Price.
 Boston: Beacon Press, 1992

-You do not have to be lesbian, gay, bisexual or transgender (LGBT)—or know someone who is—to be negatively affected by homophobia.
-Though homophobia actively oppresses LGBT people, it also hurts heterosexuals.
+You do not have to be lesbian, gay, bi, or queer—or know someone who is—to be negatively affected by homophobia.
+Though homophobia actively oppresses lesbian, gay, bi, and queer people, it also hurts heterosexuals.

-- Inhibits the ability of heterosexuals to form close, intimate relationships with members of their own sex, for fear of being perceived as LGBT
+- Inhibits the ability of heterosexuals to form close, intimate relationships with members of their own gender, for fear of being perceived as LGBT

 - Locks people into rigid gender-based roles that inhibit creativity and self-expression;